Individualized Learning Opportunities

-There are FIVE major types of independent study opportunities available in Human Development.
-Of these, the Internship (Hum Dev 497) counts as an elective course (from the 2007-2008 catalog onwards), and the others are all strongly recommended.
+There are five types of individualized learning opportunities available in Psychology.
+Of these, the Internship (Psych 497) counts as an elective course and the others are all strongly recommended.

-All independent study experiences require a minimum GPA of 3.0.
+All individualized learning experiences require a minimum GPA of 3.0.
 Availability is limited so contact faculty early.
-Check individual faculty members research interests (and on their websites) for ideas about what to work on.
+Look into individual faculty members research interests for ideas about what to work on.
 See your advisor for more details.

 PSYCH 495 - Teaching Assistantship

-You will learn what it takes to teach a class.
-This will include readings on how to teach, write exams, manage classroom behavior, and give lectures.
+Assist faculty in the classroom.
+Responsibilities may include readings on how to teach, writing exams, managing classroom behavior, and giving one or two lectures.
 You will also learn about different theoretical perspectives, empirical research, and pedagogical techniques relating to teaching that you can apply to a broad array of future teaching and learning experiences.

 PSYCH 496 - Research Assistantship